Home · water-heater

 Prevention Tips

-• Consider installing a water pressure gauge on a hose bib to monitor your system baseline pressure
+Consider installing a water pressure gauge on a hose bib.
+Knowing your baseline pressure makes it way easier to spot a problem before it becomes a headache.

-• Insulate pipes in cold areas to prevent freezing during cold snaps
+Insulate pipes in cold areas to prevent freezing during cold snaps.
+A frozen pipe isn't just a pressure problem — it's a burst-pipe disaster waiting to happen.

-While a water heater expansion tank is a critical safety device required by modern plumbing standards, it absolutely cannot cause low water pressure when properly installed.
-If you're experiencing reduced pressure after installation, focus your troubleshooting on shutoff valves, installation debris, fitting sizes, and other plumbing system issues.
-In most cases, the fix is simple - a valve that needs opening or an aerator that needs cleaning.
+An expansion tank is a critical safety device required by modern plumbing standards, but it absolutely cannot cause low water pressure when it's installed correctly.
+If you're seeing reduced pressure after installation, focus your troubleshooting on shutoff valves, installation debris, fitting sizes, and other plumbing system issues.
+In most cases, the fix is simple—a valve that needs opening or an aerator that needs cleaning.

 Remember: the expansion tank is protecting your water heater and plumbing system from dangerous thermal expansion pressure.
 Don't remove it to "fix" a pressure problem that it's not causing!